Boryana-Mihaylova/friendly-lend-app/README.md

 Friendly Lend promotes reuse and sharing of fashion items, with every item available for a symbolic price of €1.

-A key feature is the integration with an eco-awareness survey system.
+A key feature is the integration with an eco-awareness survey.
 Users can explore short, high-impact environmental themes like **SUSTAINABILITY**, **ENVIRONMENT**, and **RECYCLING** – and express their support with just one click.

 ---